brenoAmodesto/aws_solutions_architect/EC2_Fundamentals/EC2_SAA_Level/Placement_Groups.md

        Cons: if the az fails, all instances fails at the same time Use case:
             Big Data job that needs to complete fast

+Placement Groups Spread
+    Pros: Can span across availability Zones
+          Reduced risk is simultaneous failure
+          EC2 Instances are on different physical hardware
+    Cons:
+        Limited to 7 instances per AZ
+        per placement group
+    Use case:
+        Application that needs to maximize high availability Critical Applications where each instance must be isolated from failure from each other.

+Placement Groups Partition
+    Up to 7 partitions per AZ
+    Can span across multiple AZs in the same region
+    Up to 100s of EC2 instances
+    The instances in a partition do not share racks with the instances in the other partitions A partition failure can affect many EC2 but won't affect other partitions EC2 instances get access to the partition information as metadata Use cases: HDFS, HBase, Cassandra, Kafka